Skip to main content

 Geography undergraduate information

 Success as a Geographer is not just about passing exams; it is about understanding the world.
-It also involves developing numerical and communication skills (both written and spoken) to a high level.
-Girton’s vibrant teaching team works hard to bring Geography to life and are passionate about their teaching.
+It involves developing numerical and communication skills (both written and spoken) to a high level.
+Girton’s vibrant teaching team works hard to bring Geography to life and we are passionate about our teaching.
 There is a creative approach to study, including reading groups, student-led presentations, dissertation seminars and exam preparation sessions.
 All this, combined with a lively programme of study located in the Geography Department, makes for an exciting undergraduate degree.
+Both the College and the Department offer a support programme for new students as they move from studying at school to degree-level Geography.

+Your supervisors are experts in their subject.
 First year supervisions are organised by your Director of Studies and you will get to know, very well, your supervisors for human and physical geography.
-Most of these supervisions will be given by geographers at Girton.
-However you will also be supervised by geographers from other colleges.
+Supervisions are given by geographers at Girton but also by geographers from other colleges and the Department.
 Supervisions for second and third year students are organised by staff in the Department working with Directors of Studies.
-Your supervisors therefore will be experts from Girton, other colleges and the Department.

 As geographers, we know that fieldwork brings the subject alive and overseas fieldwork is part of the agenda in the second year of the degree.
 While costs are heavily subsidised by the University, Girton can also provide grants for those who have difficulties paying their contribution.
-Past destinations have included the Algarve, Denmark, southern France, Morocco, Spain (Mallorca and Tenerife), Switzerland and Germany (Berlin) but increasingly the Department is looking to run trips with a lower carbon footprint, including within the UK.
+Past destinations have included the Algarve, Denmark, southern France, Germany (Berlin), Ireland (Dublin), Morocco, Norway, Spain (Mallorca and Tenerife), Switzerland and locations in the UK.
+Mindful of their carbon footprint, the Department does not offer fieldtrips to long-haul destinations.

-Girton students also have a strong tradition of excellence in their dissertations, with data collection usually completed during the summer between the second and third years.
+Girton students have a strong tradition of excellence in their dissertations, with data collection usually completed during the summer between the second and third years.
 Students devise their own dissertation ideas, and are helped in this by support from geographers in the College and the Department.
-Recent topics studied by Girton students include: urban biogeography; discourse analysis of diseases; perceptions of pollution; community responses to flooding; sub-glacial hydrology; tree-ring research; restoration of wetland habitats; the relationship between land use and water quality; cultural geography of public spaces; analyses and perceptions of poverty.
-Some students choose to collect data for their dissertations in their home country while others opt to do so abroad; College travel awards may be available to support this.
+Recent topics studied by Girton students include: urban biogeography; discourse analysis of diseases; perceptions of pollution; community responses to flooding; sub-glacial hydrology; tree-ring research; what makes cities smart; indigenous knowledges; queer use of spaces; the greeing of agri-business; restoration of wetland habitats; the relationship between land use and water quality; children’s perceptions of climate change; analyses and perceptions of poverty.
+Some students choose to collect data for their dissertations in their home country while others opt to do so abroad; College travel awards may be available to support this, together with Department and University awards.
 In planning dissertations, we do encourage students to think of the ecological and carbon footprints of their proposed work and to weigh these against the potential outcomes of the study.

 In addition to having access to Cambridge University’s impressive learning resources, the splendid College Library has an excellent geography section together with knowledgeable, responsive staff.